cwbieganek/cwbieganek/README.md

 - Rust: I will primarily be using Rust to build microservices that can be compiled into extremely small Docker images
 - C: Used to create a command line tool for extracting GPS data from GoPro videos
 - GeoServer: I have a personal instance of GeoServer that I use to host data for my GIS web applications

+# Projects

+- GIS web application that allows downloading of WFS layers in the web map.
+Uses OpenLayers, Material UI, and GeoServer.
+- To Do List application.
+Built using SvelteKit and TypeScript.
+- Table Filter Builder application that allows the user to build and apply a filter to a data table.
+Built using React, Blueprint components, and TypeScript.